 · Age: 8 and up for the cage dive; 15 and up for the Scuba dive

-· Health: You must be in good health and fill out a health-question form.
-Pregnant women may not dive.
+· Health: You must be in good health and fill out a health questionnaire.
+You may not dive if pregnant.

 Day of your dive